 The Educator Preparation Program Review Board (EPPRB) is a seven-member board established by the WVBE.
 Among its many duties and responsibilities, the EPPRB is charged with reviewing all initially proposed programs in order to submit or withhold a recommendation for program approval to the WVBE.
 The EPPRB is also charged with reviewing all proposed substantive changes to existing WVBE-approved programs and submitting or withholding a recommendation for acceptance of such changes to the WVBE.
 Finally, the EPPRB reviews reports from accreditation boards to recommend institutions’ programs for continuing program approval.

-Programs intending to submit a proposal must declare intent at a minimum of 60 days prior to the scheduled meeting and documents must be submitted to the Office of Certification and Professional Preparation no later than 30 days prior to the scheduled meeting.
+Programs intending to submit a proposal must declare intent at a minimum of 60 days prior to the scheduled meeting and documents must be submitted to the Office of Professional Preparation, Recruitment, and Retention no later than 30 days prior to the scheduled meeting.

 Approval Process for Alternative Certification Programs of Study

 WVBE Policy 5901 creates an alternative means for a qualified person to earn a professional teaching certificate in areas of critical need and shortage.
 Once an alternative certification program receives WVBE approval, school districts may begin preparing eligible candidates.
 Interested applicants, please visit the WV K-12 Education Job Bank and contact your county of interest directly.
-School districts interested in program guidance or information please contact Robert Mellace at firstname.lastname@example.org in the Office of Certification and Professional Preparation.
+School districts interested in program guidance or information please contact Robert Mellace at firstname.lastname@example.org in the Office of Professional Preparation, Recruitment, and Retention.

-December 23, 2017– Letter of intent to submit program for review, due to the WVDE.
-Letters of intent may be submitted via email to Robert Mellace at email@example.com.
+January 16, 2020 – Letter of intent to submit program for review, due to the WVDE.
+Letters of intent may be submitted via e-mail to Robert Mellace at email@example.com.

-January 23, 2018– Submission of program via WVEIS-WOW for review, due to the WVDE.
-For information about the online portal please contact Robert Mellace at firstname.lastname@example.org.
+February 16, 2020 – Submission of program proposal, due to the WVDE.
+For information, please contact Robert Mellace at firstname.lastname@example.org.

-July or August 2018 – If recommended, program will be presented to the WVBE to be considered for approval.
+April or May 2020 – If recommended, the program will be presented to the WVBE and considered for approval.